DEPARTMENT OF COMMUNICATION

-The Honors Thesis Program offers qualified students an opportunity to conduct independent communication research and to write an honors thesis reporting their results.
+The Program: The Honors Thesis Program offers qualified students an opportunity to conduct independent communication research and to write an honors thesis reporting their results.
 The program provides for close contact between students and thesis advisors so that students can receive intensive guidance and assistance throughout their research and writing.
 The aim is to help students go through the process of conceptualization, study planning, data collection, analysis and writing, which is essential to excellence in scholarship.

 Previous Honors Theses are available for review in Room 110A in Bldg.
 120. Examples of some recent theses include: